RachWalm/dyslexia/README.md

 The site was deployed to GitHub pages.
 It was deployed by the following actions:
 - In the git hub [repository](https://github.com/RachWalm/dyslexia), the settings tab was used.
-- Pages was selected from the left hand side.
+- 'Pages' was selected from the left hand side.
 - Under Build and deployment Source section had 'Deploy from Branch' and the 'main' branch was selected.
-- This selection was saved
+- This selection was saved.

 Here is the [link](https://rachwalm.github.io/dyslexia/index.html) to the deployed page.